babel/babel-bot/README.md

 - Notify committer in PR of test failures in TravisCI, and add OS/node.js version that failed, with direct link to log
 - Add `Has PR` label to issues that have been referenced in a PR
 - Add command to move issues to other repo (`@babel-bot move to babel/babylon`)
+- Deletes issue comments that are just +1/-1

 ## Future Bot Ideas